Run stochastic market simulations to test your retirement portfolio's survival. Model Sequence of Returns Risk and early retirement stock crashes.

 The Monte Carlo retirement simulator is a premium statistical modeling tool that runs 500 independent historical return trials to determine the exact probability of your portfolio surviving your retirement window.

-Traditional calculators make a critical error: they assume a constant, steady rate of return (e.g., 10% every year).
-In the real world, stock markets are highly volatile.
-A portfolio can average 10% over three decades, but experience massive losses in years 1 and 2, which can drain your nest egg permanently.
-A Monte Carlo simulation models this random volatility to audit your statistical safety.
+Traditional retirement calculators often assume a constant, steady rate of return, such as 10% every year.
+In the real world, stock markets are volatile.
+A portfolio can average 10% over three decades but still suffer poor returns in years 1 and 2, which can damage a retirement plan.
+A Monte Carlo simulation models this uncertainty across many possible paths.

 Sequence of Returns Risk is the risk that the order (sequence) of your investment returns is highly unfavorable early in your retirement phase.